upstash/examples/examples/nextjs-with-redis/README.md

    Transform your Next.js applications with Redis as a state holder, enabling efficient state management, scalability, and real-time updates for an enhanced user experience.
   </p>
 </div>

-A sample web application which uses Redis as state store in Next.js application.

-See the [tutorial](https://upstash.com/docs/redis/tutorials/nextjs_with_redis) for details.

 ### Learn More